 You can modify vehicles with parts you find out in the wild—the first vehicle you get will be beaten up, but you’ll find others as you go through the story.

 How will combat differ from Wasteland 2?

-It looks like it will be largely the same as in Wasteland 2: turn-based combat in which you spend action points during your turn, directing your squad to take cover or attack the enemy.
-The big addition for Wasteland 3 is team-focused abilities, which give your Rangers tactical skills that affect your whole squad, or weaken all your opponents.
+It looks like it will be largely the same as in Wasteland 2: Turn-based combat in which you spend action points during your turn, directing your squad to take cover or attack the enemy.
+The big addition for Wasteland 3 are team-focused abilities, which give your Rangers tactical skills that affect your whole squad, or weaken all your opponents.